brennanpincardiff/rhiwbina_codeclub_minecraft/dropping_blocks.md

 Reducing [Getting Started with Minecraft Pi](https://projects.raspberrypi.org/en/projects/getting-started-with-minecraft-pi) into shorter steps to complete in one hour Code Club lesson.

-Aim: To get learners moving with manipulating Minecraft Pi with Python as soon as possible.
+Aim: To get learners going with manipulating Minecraft Pi with Python as soon as possible.

 **Steps:**
 1. Assemble the Pi.